IslandViewPTA/islandview-pta-site/content/news/2019-12-newsletter.md

 It’s so easy to see what is wrong with the world and the postcard project is a great opportunity to teach our kids how to look for the good in others and share gratitude!
 Thank you in advance for your participation in this fun community project!

+## Reading Is Fundamental (RIF)

+It's almost time for R.I.F.
+Day, where children's literacy is celebrated and supported through guest readers and hundreds of free books from which _every K-3rd grade student can select a free book to keep_.

+R.I.F. arrives on **December 5th**, and your help is needed to make the event a smashing success!
+Sign up [here](https://www.signupgenius.com/go/10c0d44aead2da3f58-fall1) for shift times and give some of your time for literacy.

 ## Thanks UNICEF Trick-or-Treaters

 An enormous thank you to all of the Island View students that so diligently collected Halloween donations for UNICEF.
 Your efforts **raised over $500.00** to provide "medicine, better nutrition, safe water, education, emergency relief, and other support to children in more than 150 countries" (unicef.org).